Coping with anxiety

 Anxiety can feel overwhelming and difficult to understand.
 However, we know that it is made up of thoughts and feelings (physical and emotional) that make us behave in ways that can make the anxiety feel worse.

 To help yourself, first you need to identify it is anxiety you are feeling, and accept that it’s OK not to feel OK.
-Lots of people are feeling anxious right now because of Covid-19 and the impact and changes it has had on our lives, our routines and our family and friends.
+Lots of people feel anxious and it has an impact on our lives, our routines and our family and friends.
 You are not on your own.

-Read more about coping with anxiety: Coping with anxiety.pdf [pdf] 224KB
+Read more about coping with anxiety: Coping-with-anxiety.pdf [pdf] 257KB

 Need more help?